momentumlearn/immersive-course-team-site/calendar.md

 # Topics by Date

-_Note: this schedule is subject to change._
+_Note: These are listed chronologically newest to oldest_

+{% assign modules = site.modules | reverse %}

 {% for module in site.modules %}
   {{ module }}
 {% endfor %}